nnseva/django-access/README.md

 ## Compatibility issues

-The package has been developed and tested against Django v.1.10 and v.1.11.
+The package has been developed and tested against:

+- Python 2.7
+    - Django v.1.10
+    - Django v.1.11
+- Python 3.6
+    - Django v.1.10
+    - Django v.1.11
+    - Django v.2.0
+    - Django v.2.1

+It also can be compatible with other versions and combinations, but not obviously

 ## Examples